I am a feminist, and I’m surrounded by good men.

 Apologize.
 Find the person you hurt and apologize.

-And don't apologize to clear your conscience and restore your sense of yourself as a nice guy.
-As you may have already noticed, everybody thinks they're the hero, even when they're acting like the villain.
-Humans have an astounding capacity for willful inattention and self-deception when it suits them.
-Your good-guy identity is meaningless here, and your apology is likewise meaningless if it's all about you.
+And don’t apologize to clear your conscience and restore your sense of yourself as a nice guy.
+You may have noticed that everybody always thinks they’re the hero, even when they’re acting like the villain, because humans have an astounding capacity for willful inattention and self-deception when it suits us.
+Your good-guy identity is meaningless here, and your apology is likewise meaningless if it’s all about you.
 As is true of all communication, no?
 You aren’t talking to yourself here.
 So please take a breath, and take in that you have injured a precious, intelligent, loveable human being, and apologize from your heart.

 They may want none of it.
 Try anyways.

 2. Listen to them.

 Ask: would you be willing to tell me about your experience of this?
 And if they are generous enough to talk to you, shut up and listen.
 Get an education about the effect you’ve had on another person.
 This is not an opportunity for you to justify anything or take over the narrative.
 Again, if you’re a good guy, this sure as hell isn’t the moment to try to go about proving it.
 Stop yourself.
 Let yourself be affected by what you did.
 You have until now escaped most of the consequences of this, and it is to your great credit that you are willing to share that burden with the person who’s been doing all the work for you until now.